ice-staking/validator-jumpstart/README.md

 - ✅ Run validator with non-root user
 - ❌ Avoid running as root
 - ❌ Validator user should not have sudo privileges
-- Create dedicated service account for validator operations
+- Create a dedicated service account for validator operations

 ### 3. SSH Security
 - Disable password authentication